anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 User Bob sends a query for the domain `example.com` (http://regy.example/domain/example.com) without RDAP-X. The `accept` header sent for Bob's query would be `accept: application/rdap+json` or `accept: application/json`.

-User Alice later sends a query for the same domain, however her client uses RDAP-X. The `accept` header returned by Alice might be `accept: application/rdap-x+json, application/rdap+json`.
+User Alice later sends a query for the same domain, however her client uses RDAP-X. The `accept` header sent for Alice's query might be `accept: application/rdap-x+json, application/rdap+json`.

 If no `vary` header is set in the response for these queries, the shared cache will compare only the URL of the query when processing cache items and therefore user Bob and user Alice would receive